s1ntaxe770r/blog/content/posts/lamport.md

 t_a \rightarrow t_b
 $$

-This is read as "the event at time $$t_a$$ happens before the event at time $$t_b$$".
+This is read as "the event at time $$t_a$$ happens before the event at time $$t_b$$."

 Easy enough, but things start to fall apart we have to account for something called clock skew.
 Clock skew occurs when the internal clocks of different computers are not perfectly synchronized.

-Even in the same data center, two processes running on separate machines can experience clock skew due to factors such as clock crystals may ticking at slightly different rates,  latency in the NTP protocol.
+Even in the same data center, two processes running on separate machines can experience clock skew due to factors such as clock crystals ticking at slightly different rates and  latency in the NTP protocol.

-That being said, order in distributed systems can  be divided in two type.
+That being said, order in distributed systems can be further divided into two types.
 Partial and total order.

-### Partial vs Total Order
+### Partial vs. Total Order
  The human mind views time as linear,  AKA event $$a$$  $$\rightarrow$$ $$b$$ $$\rightarrow$$ $$c$$  as time passes.

  This is an easy way to think of  the concept of [total order](https://en.wikipedia.org/wiki/Total_order) where every element in a set is comparable or every element can be placed in a definite sequence ,  therefore we can say the system can be totally ordered.
 ![lineartime](https://github.com/s1ntaxe770r/blog/blob/master/content/posts/linear-time.png?raw=true)
-As you might have guess partial ordering is the opposite(kind of).
-Mathematically,  it can be defined as a set in which some pairs of events, we can determine their order, but for others, we cannot.
+As you might have guessed, partial ordering is the opposite(kind of).
+Mathematically,  it can be defined as a set in which,for some pairs of events, we can determine their order, but for others, we cannot.

 In a distributed system, events $$a$$ and $$b$$ on different processes might be concurrent ($$a || b$$), meaning we can't determine which happened first.
 ## What about Leslie?